ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Client, Origin, Issuer, and Attester -- that work in concert for token redemption and issuance.
-This section presents an overview of Privacy Pass, a high-level description of the threat model and privacy goals of the architecture, and the purpose of the the redemption and issuance protocols, including requirements on the relevant participants in these protocols, necessary to achieve the intended privacy goals.
+This section presents an overview of Privacy Pass, a high-level description of the threat model and privacy goals of the architecture, and the goals and requirements of the redemption and issuance protocols.

 ## Overview